 As for features, the NES Classic Edition doesn’t have that many features.
 The starting screen is optimized for you to choose the game you want to play.
 It lets you save four games on four slots whenever you need and load them if you wish to do so.
 One feature that is mainly just a nice touch from Nintendos side is the feature to be able to choose if you want to play the NES Classic Edition in 4:3 display mode, have it with CRT filter or pixel perfect.

 Gaming with the NES Classic Edition is… well simply put amazing.
 It feels exactly like in the old days.
-You’re going to die and lose a lot, but thanks simply because “Nintendo hard” games still are… well “Nintendo hard” as we use to say.
+You’re going to die and lose a lot, but that’s simply because of “Nintendo hard” games still are… well “Nintendo hard“.
+The games will punish you for mistakes and they won’t hold your hands, so get ready to get punished harder than a new player in Dark Souls.

 - Balloon Fight